Puggo19/Lua-for-gmod-AW/README.md

-If one of your scripts are here and you wish for it to be removed or properly credited shoot me a message!
+If one of your scripts are here and you wish for it to be removed message me